Ci2Lab/DeepBioFusion/README.md

 The end-to-end pipeline includes segmentation, patch extraction, species labeling, and biomass estimation using a multi-branch CNN.

 ### 📌 Methodology Diagram
+*This diagram summarizes the complete DeepBioFusion pipeline — from LiDAR segmentation to AGB prediction using CNNs and multi-modal fusion.*

 <p align="center">
   <img src="images/MethodologyDeepBioFusion%20Diagram-1.png" width="700"/>